Cyloon/scarycg-all-latest/README.md

     	I've used several of their free models for this project!
 For example from the Cube World pack, the Ultimate Monster Pack and so on.
     	[https://quaternius.com/index.html]

+## Usage Rights & Fair Play Statement

+This game is open source under the MIT License to support learning and collaboration.
+However, as the original creator, I kindly request that:

+- ✅ Feel free to:

+  - Study the code and learn from it
+  - Fork the repository for your own learning
+  - Suggest improvements and submit pull requests
+  - Use code snippets in your own projects
+  - Share and adapt the code for non-commercial purposes

+- ❌ Please don't:
+  - Redistribute the game as-is commercially
+  - Sell copies of the game without significant modifications
+  - Present this work as your own

+While the MIT License legally allows commercial use, this project was created as an educational endeavor, and I trust users to respect its intended purpose.
+If you're interested in commercial applications, please reach out to discuss your plans first.

+Thank you for respecting these guidelines! 🙏

+© [Daniel Pettersson] [2025]